Spring 2026

 Spring 2024

 Value investing is one of the most famous and high-impact traditions of investing in stocks.
 It combines deep research, long-term thinking, and original insights into both real value creation and the psychology of buyers and sellers.
-This group will familiarize students with the main thoughts of value investing's leading proponents -- including Warren Buffett, the most successful stock picker in history.
+This group familiarized students with the main thoughts of value investing's leading proponents -- including Warren Buffett, the most successful stock picker in history.
 Led by Harry Cowen.

 • The Great Debate: Booker T. Washington and W.E.B.
 Du Bois